African Wildlife: The Big 5

 2. Leopard

 Leopard in a tree in the Okavango Delta, Botswana.
-Image courtesy of Ellen Hoffman

 Leopards are renowned for their agility and strength.
 They can run up to 36 miles per hour and keep that pace for long periods (unlike their cousin, the lion).
 They can leap up to 19 feet horizontally and 10 feet vertically.
 Pound for pound, leopards are the strongest of the big cats.
 They’re able to climb trees, even when carrying heavy prey, and often choose to rest on tree branches during the day.
-They often keep their prey up in the trees to ensure scavengers like hyenas, or even lions, won’t steal their meal.
+They often keep their prey up in the trees to ensure scavengers, like hyenas or even lions, won’t steal their meal.

 Leopards also purr when they’re happy and growl when they’re mad, kind of like a pet cat—but much, much bigger!
 They have various vocalizations, like a rasping cough, for example.
 They will make this noise to announce their arrival to other leopards.
 Unlike lions, they are not social creatures and prefer a solitary lifestyle.
 Due to poaching and loss of habitat, leopards are an endangered species.